Ansible quickstart

 dest: result.json

-There are two YAML documents in series, the second being the Ansible Playbook.
-The first one is only used by windmill, and will not be visible to Ansible when executing the playbook.
+There are two YAML documents in series, the second being the Ansible playbook.
+The first one is only used by Windmill, and will not be visible to Ansible when executing the playbook.
 It contains different sections that declare some metadata about the script.

 We will now go thorugh each of these sections.